discord-podcasts/documentation/how-to/receiver.md

 ## Disconnecting

 If you want to disconnect just close your connection with any close code.
+You can also get disconnect though.
+For this check out [the disconnect close codes](../resources/socket.md#disconencts).

 ## Reconnecting